SeisSol/SeisSol/Documentation/known-issues.rst

 initial stress).
 The bugs are not showing off with latest Intel/17.0 module.

+.. _"holes"-in-the-fault-output:

-“Holes” in the fault output
+"Holes" in the fault output
 ---------------------------

-“Holes” in the fault output may appear if the reference point or reference vector, defined by (Xref, Yref and Zref) is wrongly located (point exactly on the fault, or null vector).
+"Holes" in the fault output may appear if the reference point or reference vector, defined by (Xref, Yref and Zref) is wrongly located (point exactly on the fault, or null vector).